Students learn Chinese Sanda kickboxing at school.

 Sanda sparring training

-Sanda is the traditional Chinese fighting techniques and masters here teach students who desire to study Sanda with Sanda skills and techniques, theory and training methods and application and actual real combat.
-Sanda is unarmed self-defense and close combat, that includes Ti (kicks), Da (punches), Shuai (Shuai Jiao), and Na (Chin Na).
+Sanda kickboxing is a traditional Chinese fighting technique and masters here teach students who desire to study Sanda with Sanda skills and techniques, theory and training methods and application and actual real combat.
+Sanda is unarmed self-defense and close combat, which includes Ti (kicks), Da (punches), Shuai (Shuai Jiao), and Na (Chin Na).
 Sanshou also emphasizes throws.
-One of the most prominent skills of Sanda is the “kick catch”.
-Chinese kick boxing includes the three ranges of combat kicking, punching and grappling, which adds great realism to the sport.
+One of the most prominent skills of Sanda is the “kick catch.”
+Chinese kickboxing includes the three ranges of combat kicking, punching, and grappling, which adds great realism to the sport.

-Sparring training at Japan Osaka Kung fu school
+Sparring training in Chinese Kickboxing at Japan Osaka Kung fu school

 As an integral part of most Chinese Kung Fu competitions, Sanshou has been an important event in World Kung Fu Championships and Sanda competitions are held in more than seventy countries abroad nowadays.
 The rules of Sanda permit full contact punching, kicking, takedowns and throws derived from the traditional application of Chinese martial arts.